kshitij-khule/flask-student-app/README.md

 - ALB: ~$4 (pro-rated)
 - **Total: ~$4.50**

-⚠️ ALB is expensive for learning - deleted after project!
+⚠️ AWS resources were created temporarily for learning and later deleted.

 ---